twolodzko/goer/README.md

 ### Pattern matching

 Many functional languages heavily use pattern matching.
 The same applies to Erlang and `goer`.
-As shown above, assigning a value to the variable is done using the ["match" operator] `=` which does pattern matching. `X = 1` means "match `X` with `1`", if `X` didn't have any value before, it now is equivalent to `1`.
-The next attempt to match it with another value would fail with an error.
+As shown above, assigning a value to the variable is done using the ["match" operator] `=`. `X = 1` means "match `X` against `1`", if `X` didn't have any value before, it now is equivalent to `1`.
+The next attempt to match it with a different value would fail with an error.
 Pattern matching can also be used to access the values of tuples:

 ```erlang
 {First, 2, Third} = {1, 2, 3}.